maggierosa/maggierosa.github.io/README.md

 Welcome!
 My name is Margarida Rosa, but you can call me Maggie :) and my preferred pronouns are she/her.
 I am originally from Portugal, but I completed my Bachelors and Masters in London, and now I am in NYC pursuing a Ph.D. at [Weill Cornell Medicine](http://www.weill.cornell.edu) under the supervision of [Prof. George Khelashvili](https://www.physiology.med.cornell.edu/people/george-khelashvili-ph-d/).

-### My research interests lie at the intersection of advanced computational biophysical methods—such as machine learning and Markov state models—and their application to understanding biologically relevant systems.
+**My research interests lie at the intersection of advanced computational biophysical methods, such as machine learning and Markov state models, and their application to understanding biologically relevant systems.**

 ## Education ##